 Note for Ryzen and AM4 sockets: We have first hand knowledge and experience of the Dark Rock Pro 3 coming with AM4 brackets, so your safe on that side.

 - Noise: Max.
 33.6 dBA and Min.
 25.7 dBA

 - Ryzen & AM4 Compatible (Read Note!)

-The Noctua NH-D15 may look a bit on the ugly side but it’s an air cooler that wasn’t made for looks, it was made to provide great temperatures even when used with overclocked CPUs at load.
+The Noctua NH-D15 may look a bit on the ugly side but it’s an air CPU cooler that wasn’t made for looks, it was made to provide great temperatures even when used with overclocked CPUs at load.
 Most of the “big” air coolers can get close to the liquid coolers in terms of temperatures but the Noctua NH-D15 is one of the top dogs.
-For an conventional CPU cooler the Noctua NH-D15 is expensive coming in at at more than the budget Liquid cooler from Corsair, H60.
-It is also not too much cheaper than the best liquid cooler either, although for the money it does provide the best cooling you can achieve with just air.
+For a conventional air CPU cooler the Noctua NH-D15 is expensive coming in at at more than the budget liquid cooler from Corsair, H60.
+It is also not too much cheaper than the best water and liquid processor cooler either, although for the money it does provide the best cooling you can achieve with just air.

 By now you have likely decided which type of cooler you want and possibly even decided on the model, in that case awesome!
 If you are still looking for something and can’t decide then here are the two that I suggest of each type…

-For liquid I would EVGA CLC 280 over the other options simply because it does provide the best thermal cooling over the other units.
-For Air cooling, well I have already mentioned it but I wouldn’t buy anything other than the be quite!
+For the best liquid CPU cooler I would EVGA CLC 280 over the other options simply because it does provide the best thermal cooling over the other units.
+For Air CPU cooling, well I have already mentioned it but I wouldn’t buy anything other than the be quite!
 Dark Rock Pro 3 – I actually own of these on a i7 7700K build which is overclocked and it does perfectly.